mrkmg/type-rest/README.md

 }
 ```

-After we have the Todo interface, we will need to type out the route.
+After we have the Todo interface, we will need to declare the route.

 todos-route.ts
 ```typescript